dieguelin/Python-DC-Motor-Control-Library-for-Raspberry-Pi/README.md

 This library assumes the use of incremental motor encoders.
 For more information, refer to the following source: https://www.dynapar.com/technology/encoder_basics/motor_encoders/

 # Example Hardware
-You can you any motor driver and DC motors you desire, provided you understand how to use them.
-For our example the following hardware is used:
+You can use any motor driver or DC motors you wish, provided you understand how to use them and integrate them with the raspberry pi.
+For our example, the following hardware is used:

 Motor driver : L298N https://www.cimech3d.cl/producto/driver-l298n-doble-accionamiento-para-arduino/